 When does the event finish?

-If you would like further information on noise issues, please see our noise problems page.
+Please call the event helpline in the first instance, but if you would like further information on noise issues please see our noise problems page.

 To report any Anti-Social Behaviour or incidents, please contact Sussex Police.
 You can: